TheraForge/OTFCloudantStore/README.md

  By using these pods user can have a control over the frameworks that he/she wants to install according to their need.
 He don't have to specify these flags anywhere as everything is done already in the code.
 He/she just need to figure out which framework configuration (from the above 4 configurations) best suites to his requirement and simply install it in his project.
- For example - If user want's to use OTFCareKit framework in his project but he don't wants to use HealthKit as it may cause a rejection on Appstore if he is not actually using any HealthKit related code but still importing HealthKit.
+ For example - If user want's to use OTFCareKit framework in his project but he don't wants to use HealthKit as it may cause a rejection on the App Store if he is not actually using any HealthKit related code but still importing HealthKit.
 So he can use `pod OTFCloudantStore/CloudantCare`.
 It will not allow app to import HealthKit or use it's code.

  ## License <a name="License"></a>